-- a. if the supplier received the order in that state; - if the contract was concluded after an offer or advertising in that state and if the consumer performed in that state the acts required to conclude the contract; or - if the consumer was induced by the supplier to go abroad for the purpose of placing the order.
+- a. if the supplier received the order in that state: - if the contract was concluded after an offer or advertising in that state and if the consumer performed in that state the acts required to conclude the contract; or - if the consumer was induced by the supplier to go abroad for the purpose of placing the order. - No choice of law is allowed.

 d.
-Employment contracts
+Employment